zzzprojects/learn-orm/tutorials/sql-server-profiler/filter-events.md

  - The **Events Selection** tab contains a grid control.
  - The grid control is a table that contains each of the traceable event classes.
- - The table contains one row for each event class and the event classes may differ slightly, depending on the type and version of the server to which you are connected.
+ - The table contains one row for each event class.
+The event classes may differ slightly, depending on the type and version of the server to which you are connected.
  - The event classes are identified in the **Events** column of the grid and are grouped by event category.
  - The remaining columns list the data columns that can be returned for each event class.

-Click on the **Column Filters** button and you will see **Edit Filter**.
+Click on the **Column Filters** button, and you will see **Edit Filter**.

 <img src="images/filter-events-2.png" alt="Edit Filter">